 Secure multiparty computations (MPC) allows n players to compute

 together the output of some function, using private inputs without

 revealing them.
 This is useful, e.g., for a distributed evaluation

 of trust where players compute a confidence level by combining

 their mutual degrees of trust, but without revealing their

 interoperable and IoT friendly, formally proven PKI.
 This security

-used in constraint environments, for instance for IoT, but also
+used in constrained environments, for instance for IoT, but also

 for Supervisory Control and Data Acquisition (SCADA) architectures.